rlepigre/subml/lib/list.typ

             | [] → []
             | y::l2 → f x y :: map2 f l1 l2)

-(* This does not works, would need max, or the knowled that omega is enough for the fixpoint in list to converge.
-The problem is that l1' and l2' to not have the same size in the induction.
+(* This does not works, would need max, or the knowledge that omega is enough for the fixpoint in list to converge.
+The problem is that l1' and l2' do not have the same size in the induction.
 If we used convergence to omega, they could both have size (α-1) *)
 ?val rec mapKeep2 : ∀A ∀α ((A → A → A) → SList(α,A) → SList(α,A) → SList(α,A)) = fun f l1 l2 →